 What is GSTR-2B Reconciliation?

 GSTR-2B reconciliation is the process of comparing the data reflected in GSTR-2B with the corresponding purchase records of the recipient.
-This reconciliation enables businesses to identify any discrepancies or missing invoices, rectify them, and ensure accurate reporting in their GST returns.
+This reconciliation enables businesses to identify any discrepancies or missing invoices, rectify them.
+Also, ensure accurate reporting in their GST returns.
 It plays a vital role in maintaining the integrity of your GST compliance and minimising the risk of non-compliance.

 GSTR-2B Format and Filing Date